|You are here >>> Breed Advice >>> Battersea Dogs Home Observations|

 By BCR member Alison Taylor.

-Alison works at The Dogs Home Battersea as Deputy Head Behaviourist and Homing Officer.
+Alison works at The Dogs Home Battersea as Deputy Head Behaviorist and Homing Officer.
 She has always had a particular interest in the Border Collie and joined Border Collie Rescue as a volunteer 'Active' member in 1998.

 Working with BCR's National Co-ordinator, Nicki Oliver and applying general BCR principals wherever she could within the confines of the kennel environment at The Dogs Home, Alison is working to better the lot of the Border Collies that come into the centre.